Sugar Conversion Chart for Paleo and Keto

 Maple syrup is the most subtle, but perhaps you might think honey is!
 I am simply not a honey fan so I rarely use it.

 I have never used date sugar.
 However, I have used dates crushed/blended.
-Not a date fan all on their own, but they are GREAT binders and sweeteners to use in things like Paleo granola bars.
+I am not a date fan all on their own, but they are great binders and sweeteners to use in things like Paleo granola bars.

 I have used Coconut Sugar in baking and it works well as a substitute as well.